elastisys/ck8s-cluster/README.md

 ssh-add -D
 ```

-As of yet it is not possible to change the default vaule of the **elastic** user that the elastisearch operator creates.
+As of yet it is not possible to change the default password of the **elastic** user that the elasticsearch operator creates.
 See https://github.com/elastic/cloud-on-k8s/issues/967